A celebration of peak Joe Cole: ‘A special player, full of fantasy’

 “What people must appreciate is I have had this attention since I was 16 at West Ham.
 The expectancy was enormous then and hasn’t changed.”

-From that moment on, Cole established himself as one of Mourinho’s go-to men on the wing, starting the League Cup final victory over Liverpool and both legs of the Champions League semi-final defeat.
+From that moment on, Cole established himself as one of Mourinho’s go-to men on the wing, starting the League Cup final victory over Liverpool and both legs of the Champions League semi-final defeat to the same opponents.

-He ended the season with nine goals in 46 appearances, with only 12 of those coming from the bench.
+He ended the season with nine goals in 46 appearances, with only 12 of those outings coming from the bench.
 Most importantly, he also had a Premier League winner’s medal.

 The following season continued in much the same manner.
 With the fully-earned trust of Mourinho, Cole went one better in terms of both appearances and goals, despite the added competition from Shaun Wright-Phillips alongside Damien Duff and Arjen Robben.

 And at the end of that 2005-06 campaign, Cole produced one of his finest moments in a blue shirt.

 With Manchester United arriving at Stamford Bridge in April, Chelsea had the chance to clinch the title against their nearest rivals.
 Fittingly, it was Cole who produced the piece of skill worthy of winning a championship.

-Receiving the ball with his back to goal and three United defenders around him just outside the box, Cole, with the deception of the world’s greatest conman, somehow left all three for dead before firing the ball home with an emphatic finish.
+Receiving the ball with his back to goal and three United defenders around him just outside the box, Cole somehow left all three for dead with the deception of the world’s greatest conman before firing the ball home with an emphatic finish.

 In one moment Cole showed both the absurd talent which first attracted him so much hype at West Ham and the refinement of his game at Chelsea which made him the country’s best attacking midfielder.